borzunov/plusplus/README.md

 Why?
 ----

-This module is made for fun, as a demonstration of Python flexibility and bytecode manipulation techniques.
-Note that enabling increments in real projects may be risky: such code may confuse new developers and behave differently if copied to environments without the `plusplus` module.
-Also, this feature gives more opportunities to write unreadable code in general.
+I don't claim that allowing increments is good for real projects: such code may become less readable, confuse new developers, and behave differently if copied to environments without this module.

-Nevertheless, there are situations where increments (if used with care) may allow to avoid repetitions or make code more readable.
-Some of them are listed [here](docs/stdlib_examples.md) with the examples from the source code of the Python standard library.
+I've made this module for fun, as a demonstration of Python flexibility and bytecode manipulation techniques.

+However, some situations where increments simplify code do exist (see [examples](docs/stdlib_examples.md) from the Python's standard library).
 Also, having the increment expressions seems consistent with [PEP 572 "Assignment Expressions"](https://www.python.org/dev/peps/pep-0572/) that introduced the `x := value` expressions in Python 3.8+.
-They can be used inside `if`/`while` conditions and lambda functions as well.

 How it works?
 -------------